Ildemaro Vargas Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

+- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in MLB.

-- The Phillies' 4.15 team ERA ranks 15th across all MLB pitching staffs.
+- The Phillies have a 4.14 team ERA that ranks 15th among all league pitching staffs.

-- Phillies pitchers combine to give up 85 home runs (one per game), the eighth-fewest in the league.
+- The Phillies surrender the seventh-fewest home runs in baseball (86 total, one per game).

-- In his last time out on Sunday against the New York Mets, the right-hander threw 5 1/3 innings, allowing five earned runs while surrendering nine hits.
+- His last time out came on Wednesday against the Chicago Cubs, when the left-hander went 7 1/3 innings, surrendering one earned run while giving up four hits.

+- The 27-year-old has a 3.18 ERA and 8.8 strikeouts per nine innings in nine games this season, while allowing a batting average of .241 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.